 The “Chronic Fatigue Syndrome (ME/CFS) Health and Happiness Fundamentals” are a free 14-part course and ongoing newsletter that’s delivered via email.
 Each week you’ll get a new lesson.

 It’s very important to me that everyone receiving Chronic Fatigue Syndrome (ME/CFS) Health and Happiness Fundamentals E-Course truly wants it, so I’ll need you to confirm that you want to receive it by clicking a link in an email you’ll receive after signing up.

 So check your inbox and put us on your white list if you don’t receive your confirmation email within a few minutes.

 And it goes without saying, but I’ll say it anyway: I’m not going to share, sell or rent any of the information I collect.

 About the Author: Johannes Starke came down with Chronic Fatigue Syndrome (ME/CFS) in 2007.
 Ever since then, he has made it his life’s focus to find out what it takes to regain as much health and happiness as possible.
-Read in his story how he regained all of his happiness and most of his pre-ME/CFS functionality, about his credentials as a Life Coach and ME/CFS therapist, and why he helps people with Chronic Fatigue Syndrome (ME/CFS) and Fibromyalgia, and why he is so passionate about his work.
+Read in his story how he regained all of his happiness and most of his pre-ME/CFS functionality, about his credentials as a Health Coach for Chronic Fatigue Syndrome (ME/CFS) and Fibromyalgia, and why he is so passionate about his work.